clementjuventin/daily_code_and_standard_algorithm/small_projects/vwap_multithreaded_strategy/readme.md

 We want to measure the performance of the pipeline by measuring the time it takes to process the whole dataset.
 For this, we will start by synchronously processing the data.

+## Results

+I realized that one property of the queue were slowing down other properties of the buffer.
+- The ability for a thread to be stopped when awaiting for a new element to be pushed in the queue is very expensive since it requires to notify and count all the awaiting threads.
+For this project, I was not ready to trade efficiency for simplicity.
+I will just remove this feature and let the threads being stucked.